 2011 –Stucco, Photography (C-Print)

-The face was sculpted by hand following the characteristics of several living people I have met, alongside those of L’inconnue de la Seine and Millais’ Ophelia.
-Replicas of the face were placed in puddles after heavy rainfalls.
-Ideally the puddles were not spacious enough to encase an entire human body.
-Disrupted by the sculpture, the mirrored sky then produced a virtual space below the city’s surface.
-Casts have been installed and abandoned in several places throughout Europe.
+The face was sculpted following the characteristics of L’inconnue de la Seine and Millais’ Ophelia.
+Replicas are being placed in selected puddles after heavy rainfalls.
+Casts have been installed and abandoned in several cities throughout Europe.